WooCommerce Request A Quote Plugin, Review By Wpin

 The Request A Quote Plugin In Action

 ***NOTE: After tinkering with this, the button kept showing despite me choosing to not show it.
-Well silly me, I had to go back into the plugin settings and tick the following box:
+Well silly me, I had to go back to the plugin settings and tick the following box:

 WooCommerce Request A Quote Plugin Is It Right For Me?